USArhythms/VesselDynamics/README.md

 # VesselDynamics
-Code for processing widefield and two photon vascular imaging data
+Code for processing widefield and two photon vascular imaging data Many scripts in this repository use functions from the CHRONUX toolbox: http://chronux.org/ and/or functions developed by Xiang Ji:https://github.com/xiangjiph/VCRA

 ## Widefield
 Extract and save df/f (x,t) from tiff images.
 Compute the peak vasomotor frequency, preform space-frequency SVD, and plot the dominant mode's magnitude and phase.